Ramadhan Hamid: Kelantan

 On 5 July 2017, made his debut for during the first match of the Malaysia Cup campaign playing against UiTM in their home ground.
 Kelantan won by 3–1 during that match.

 On 11 November 2017, Ramadhan has been announced to remain seasonally with Kelantan for the 2018 season.
 This time around he were given jersey number 22.
 Ramadhan played in first league match for Kelantan in 2–1 defeat to Melaka United on 3 February 2018.

 Kedah

 After losing his position as first choice goalkeeper under new coach Fajr Ibrahim, Ramadhan joined Kedah in May 2018.
 Ramadhan made his debut for Kedah in a 1–0 win over Kelantan on 8 June 2018.

 Penang, Kelantan United and UiTM

 He later signed for Penang F.C. for the 2020 season, before returning to Kelantan to play for Kelantan United F.C. for the 2021 season.
 Ramadhan changed teams again the following season, this time joining UiTM FC for the 2022 season.

 International career

+Malaysia

 On 7 September 2015, Ramadhan was selected to represent Malaysia at the 2018 FIFA World Cup qualification match against Saudi Arabia.
 Somehow, he only spent time on the bench during the match.

 Career statistics

 Club

 1 Includes Malaysia FA Cup and Singapore Cup matches.

 2 Includes Malaysia Cup and Singapore League Cup matches.

+3 Includes MFL Challenge Cup matches.